pascal754/bezier-clipping/README.md

 ## Limitation

-- Not for overlapping curves or self intersection
+- Not for self intersection

 ## Development Tools